mozilla-ai/lumigator/docs/source/user-guides/prepare-evaluation-dataset.md

 ```

-Notice at this point we do not know what an ideal summary of this would be.
+In this step, we are not adding ground truth, that is, we will not add what an ideal summary of each of those examples is.

 ### 2. Curate